What is Unemployment Insurance?

 Imprima y use este formulario para registrar todas las actividades de Búsqueda de empleo semanal.
 Los registros de Búsqueda de trabajo pueden ser solicitados como verificación.

 If you disagree with a determination on your claim, you may file an appeal by visiting your MyUI Claimant Portal.
 Read the UI Appeals Handbook for more information.

 View or print this publication for information on how the unemployment insurance benefits appeals process works.

 Vea o imprima la versión en Español de esta publicación, para informarse del proceso de apelaciones del Seguro de Desempleo.

 View or Update Your Income Tax Withholding Options

 Make or update your Income Tax Withholding election.

 IRS Form 1099-G for UI Payments

-Access your 1099-G. A PIN is required.
-Unemployment compensation is taxable income and must be reported yearly even if benefits received have been repaid.
+Access your 1099-G. Unemployment compensation is taxable income and must be reported yearly even if benefits received have been repaid.